ButterCMS/buttercms-csharp/README.md

 **New in version 1.3.0**

-By the power of .NET generics, Content Fields can now be deserialized by the libary!
+By the power of .NET generics, Content Fields can now be deserialized by the library!
 The former method that would defer deserialization is still available to ease transition.

 #### RetrieveContentFields() Parameters:
 | Parameter|Description|